With Marvin B. Naylor, 2018

-Any writing or arranging I do is usually done on a 12-string guitar, which gives me double the chance of hitting the right notes.
-This is my favourite acoustic 12-string, a Faith Venus Eclipse.
+A lot of the writing or arranging I do is done on a 12-string guitar, which gives me double the chance of hitting the right notes.
+This is my usual 12-string acoustic, a Faith Venus Eclipse.

 I left Essex in 1988 and returned to my native Gloucestershire.
 I worked for 12 years as a graphic designer, first for a big publisher and then freelance for other publishers, before I decided to spend the rest of my life in the garden staring at vegetables.
 I became an expert on the old varieties our ancestors grew and learned to create new varieties from their diverse genepool.
 Nobody was more surprised than me when I bred a unique red-podded pea, created from a hybrid of heritage types.
 I'm still working on it to refine a version with a top quality flavour, along with various other projects such as golden-yellow sugarsnap peas.
 I've written a book about how to breed potatoes in a domestic garden, and I used to write an acclaimed blog about my work with plant breeding and biodiversity.